numoonchld/mastering-typescript/00-fetchJSON/README.md

 ## Explanation

-- `index.ts` file has an implementation of an `Interface` to speficy TYPE of response payload of an axios network request
+- `index.ts` file has an implementation of an `Interface` to specify TYPE of response payload of an axios network request